lsndr/yuow/README.md

 ### extractIdentity

-To emulate a collection-like behaviour, a repository uses an Identity Map pattern to keep identity <–> entity references.
-Since, with `Yuow` your domain model can live truly isolated, it's necessary to give the repository information on how to extract identity from your entity.
+To emulate a collection-like behavior, a repository uses the Identity Map pattern to keep identity <–> entity references.
+Since, with `Yuow`, your domain model can live truly isolated, it's necessary to provide the repository with information on how to extract identity from your entity:

 ```typescript
 protected extractIdentity(order: Order) {